Ensembles

 Jazz Ensemble

-The Jazz Ensemble, directed by Benjy Springs, is considered a small ensemble, but its popularity on campus is not small.
-The Jazz Ensemble requires a high level of performing expertise and performs standard jazz literature, contemporary jazz, and dance music.
+The Jazz Ensemble is a popular small ensemble.
+The Jazz Ensemble requires a high level of performing expertise and presents standard jazz literature, contemporary jazz, and dance music.

 “Respect”